 Download video (right click "Save as…") MP4 format

-Students will fly from Brisbane at 10.10am arriving into Adelaide at 1.30pm.
+Students will fly from Brisbane at 12.30pm arriving into Adelaide 3.50pm.
 Note, if you live outside of the Brisbane/Gold Coast/Sunshine Coast area we will book your flights from your nearest regional airport.

-We explore the City of Churches and there is free time to explore Rundle Mall.
-After exploring the town it's time to head to our accommodation and get to know your new travelling companions.
-Your EQI chaperones will go through the Tour Rules, Rosters and what to expect on tour.
+We head to our accommodation to unpack and get to know your new travelling companions.
+Our Safari Crew will show you how to set up and dismantle and tent – watch carefully as you will be responsible for your tent during your adventure to the Outback Your EQI chaperones will go through the Tour Rules, Rosters and what to expect on tour.
 Finally it is time to enjoy dinner.